Link Search Menu Expand Document

 • singularity.def

-The advantage of this approach is simplicity.
-A potential disadvantage is the larger size of the resulting container.
+The advantage of this approach is its simplicity.
+A potential disadvantage is the larger size of the resulting container if your pipelines require several different conda environments.

 An example of the relevant section of _config.yml activated for suite-level containers is: